Alfresco/docs-alfresco/aws-s3/latest/install/index.md

 If you want to use the functionality introduced in S3 Connector 2.0, you can configure the following:

-* For IAM roles integration, see [Configuring AWS Identity and Access Management](TODO:../tasks/s3-contentstore-iam-config.md).
+* For IAM roles integration, see [Configuring AWS Identity and Access Management]({% link aws-s3/latest/config/index.md %}#configiam).
-* For KMS integration, see [Configuring AWS Key Management Service](TODO:../tasks/s3-contentstore-kms-config.md).
+* For KMS integration, see [Configuring AWS Key Management Service]({% link aws-s3/latest/config/index.md %}#configkeymgmt).

 If you want to use the functionality introduced in S3 Connector 2.1, you can configure the following:

-* For S3 Connector on-premises configuration, see [Configuring S3 Connector on-premises](TODO:s3-contentstore-onprem-config.md).
+* For S3 Connector on-premises configuration, see [Configuring S3 Connector on-premises]({% link aws-s3/latest/config/index.md %}#onpremconfig).
-* For AWS Storage Classes configuration, see [Configuring AWS Storage Classes](TODO:s3-contentstore-storage-config.md).
+* For AWS Storage Classes configuration, see [Configuring AWS Storage Classes]({% link aws-s3/latest/config/index.md %}#configstorageclass).

 If you want to use the functionality introduced in S3 Connector 3.1, you can configure the following:

-* For S3 Connector content store subsystems configuration, see [S3 Connector content store subsystems](TODO:s3-contentstore-subsystems.md).
+* For S3 Connector content store subsystems configuration, see [S3 Connector content store subsystems]({% link aws-s3/latest/config/index.md %}#content-store-subsystems).
-* For S3MultipleBuckets subsystem configuration, see [Configuring multiple buckets using S3 Connector](TODO:s3-contentstore-multiple-buckets.md).
+* For S3MultipleBuckets subsystem configuration, see [Configuring multiple buckets using S3 Connector]({% link aws-s3/latest/config/index.md %}#multibucketconfig).
-* For changes to the S3 Connector configuration, see [Properties reference](TODO:../references/s3-contentstore-ref-config-props.md) and [S3 Connector behavior changes](s3-contentstore-behavior.md).
+* For changes to the S3 Connector configuration, see [Properties reference]({% link aws-s3/latest/config/index.md %}#properties-reference) and [Properties behaviour changes]({% link aws-s3/latest/config/index.md %}#properties-behavior-changes).

 ## Installing